peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### hashCode
     public int hashCode()
 Calculates the hash code of this object.
+No application or process IDs are used in the hash code calculation.

 **Overrides:**